On this page

 Total Fire Bans (TFBs)

-Occasionally, TFBs may be declared outside of a fire season (such as in May or June) due to other factors such as higher temperatures and expected strong winds preceding a storm front.
+Occasionally, Total Fire Bans may be declared outside of a fire season (such as in May or June) due to other factors such as higher temperatures and expected strong winds preceding a storm front.

-On a Total Fire Ban day, it is illegal to light an open-air fire or conduct any activity that could start a fire.
-You can find the full list of prohibited activities below.
-Some of these activities are prescribed in the Bush Fires Regulations 1954, meaning they can be carried out during a TFB, provided you comply with the conditions listed here.
+Some of these activities are prescribed in the Bush Fires Regulations 1954, meaning they can be carried out during a Total Fire Ban, provided you comply with the conditions listed.

 Harvest and Vehicle Movement Bans

-Public access to Lake Leschenaultia is assessed regularly during the summer to align with Fire Danger Ratings.
+Public access to Lake Leschenaultia is assessed regularly during summer based on the Fire Behaviour Index (FBI).

 View Lake Closures